pyuriy/hadoop/kafka/kafka-cheatsheet.md

 The **active controller** is a single elected broker in a Kafka cluster responsible for cluster-wide administrative tasks and metadata management.
 It ensures consistency across the cluster without every broker handling these operations independently.

 - **Key Responsibilities**:
-  - **Leader Election**: Detects broker failures via Zookeeper (pre-Kafka 3.3) or KRaft (quorum-based controllers in 3.3+), elects new partition leaders, and assigns replicas.
+  - **Leader Election**: Detects broker failures via Zookeeper (pre-Kafka 3.3) or KRAFT (quorum-based controllers in 3.3+), elects new partition leaders, and assigns replicas.
-  - **Partition Reassignment**: Handles manual or automatic rebalancing of partitions (e.g., during scaling or failures) by updating metadata in Zookeeper/KRaft.
+  - **Partition Reassignment**: Handles manual or automatic rebalancing of partitions (e.g., during scaling or failures) by updating metadata in Zookeeper/KRAFT.
   - **Topic Management**: Processes create/delete/list topic requests, assigns partitions, and configures replication.
   - **Preferred Replica Election**: Ensures even distribution of leaders across brokers to avoid hotspots.
   - **Cluster Metadata Sync**: Broadcasts changes (e.g., via ControllerChange events) to all brokers.

 - **How It Works**:
   - Election: Brokers register as potential controllers; the first to acquire a Zookeeper lock (or KRaft epoch) becomes active.
-Only one is active at a time—failover is fast (sub-second in KRaft).
+Only one is active at a time—failover is fast (sub-second in KRAFT).
   - Failover: If the active controller dies, another is elected automatically.
   - Monitoring: Use `kafka-broker-api-versions` or Confluent Control Center to check controller status.

-- **Why It Matters**: Centralizes coordination for efficiency, but in KRaft mode (recommended for new clusters), it's more distributed and Zookeeper-free for better scalability.
+- **Why It Matters**: Centralizes coordination for efficiency, but in KRAFT mode (recommended for new clusters), it's more distributed and Zookeeper-free for better scalability.

 ## 2. How Does Kafka Handle Log Compaction?
 Kafka's **log compaction** is a retention and cleanup policy that enables "key-based" message retention, ideal for stateful topics (e.g., storing the latest user profile by user ID).
 It treats the log as a compacted key-value store rather than a pure append log.